Tiger Sugar Calories: What to Order If You Want Less Sugar

 Full control.
 Request 30% sugar.
 Swap toppings.
 This is your loophole.

-Your best move is to switch to the Pure Tea or Tea Latte series.
+The smarter move is to order from the Pure Tea or Tea Latte section instead.

 The Base Switch: Calories Before Toppings

-You get the creamy vibe for **half the calories**.
+You still get the creamy feel for about half the calories.

-The ultimate calorie saver.
-Save your budget for the toppings!.
+The lightest base by far.
+Save your calorie budget for the toppings.

 If you want to walk out of Tiger Sugar with a drink under 250 calories, ignore the “Brown Sugar” section and stick to these specific orders.